Shard polytopes: Minkowski geometry of shard polytopes

 \subsection{Matroid polytopes and shard polytopes}

-In this section, we show that any shard polytope is the matroid polytope of a series-parallel graph.
+In this section, we show that any shard polytope is the matroid polytope of a series-parallel graph as stated in \cref{prop:main5}.
 This will have strong consequences to decompose shard polytopes as Minkowski sums and differences of faces of the standard simplex in \cref{subsec:virtualPolytopes} and to compute the (mixed) volumes of shard polytopes in \cref{subsec:mixedVolumes}.